Boundary Conditions in CFD | SimFlow (OpenFOAM)

 Flow Rate Inlet Velocity

-Adjust the extrapolated velocity field perpendicular to the patch to match specified flow rates, with input values expressed in terms of mass or volumetric flow rates.
+Wrapper around the Fixed Value boundary conditions.
+It adjusts the extrapolated velocity field perpendicular to the patch to match specified flow rates, with input values expressed in terms of mass or volumetric flow rates.

 Surface Normal Fixed Value